 An electricity transmission company will communicate openly and honestly, and act respectfully and collaboratively with landowners and other parties interested in land affected by its proposed land access.

 Wherever possible, an electricity transmission company will incorporate landowner feedback into its decisions regarding proposed land access.

-- Be flexible where possible to reschedule appointments if requested by the landowner. - Adapt the mode and method of access if appropriate, if requested by the landowner.
-For example, adjustments could be made to minimise harm when paddocks are wet, during critical seasonal production operations, or when a landowner is unavoidably absent from a property. - On request from a landowner an electricity transmission company should share the outcomes of its investigations with the landowner where appropriate and where able to do so.

-Process of communication and engagement

-Identify and contact those affected

-An electricity transmission company will make diligent and comprehensive efforts to identify and contact landowners and others likely to be directly affected by its proposed land access.
-Examples of actions by electricity transmission companies
+- Conduct all communication collaboratively, sensitively and respectfully.
+This includes formal correspondence with landowners. - Ensure that anyone who engages with landowners from or on behalf of the electricity transmission company has training in appropriate and effective stakeholder engagement, including on the principles in this document.
+Be flexible where practicable to reschedule appointments and land access activities if reasonably requested by the landowner. · Adapt the mode, method and points of access if appropriate, if reasonably requested by the landowner.
+For example, where it is possible without impacting project timelines, adjustments could be made to minimise harm when paddocks are wet, during critical days of seasonal production operations, or when a landowner is unavoidably absent from a property.
+On request from a landowner an electricity transmission company should share the outcomes of its investigations with the landowner where appropriate and where able to do so.
+Examples of actions by electricity Process of communication and engagement transmission companies 6 Identify and contact those affected Contact the registered landowner of the property to be accessed.
+An electricity transmission company will make diligent and comprehensive efforts to identify and contact Contact persons occupying the landowners and others likely to be directly affected by property to be accessed. its proposed land access.
+Implement reasonable fallback measures when contact is not achieved or acknowledged (for example, making enquiries with Local Government), in compliance with applicable privacy laws.